cosmos/ibc-e2e-docs-example/demo/cosmos-evm/docs/walkthrough-chains.md

 ## Applying this to your own chains

-For a real integration the chains are already running.
+For a real integration, your chains are most likely already running.
 What matters is that the Cosmos chain has all the IBC modules listed in the [table above](#cosmos-sandbox-ledger) installed and wired.

 When wiring the keepers in `app.go`, the initialization order is fixed: `TokenFactoryKeeper` must be created before `GMPKeeper`, and both must exist before `IFTKeeper`, since the IFT keeper takes the other two as dependencies.